QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 The innovation coefficient represents the tendency of consumers to independently adopt new products.
-I used the control variable method to change only the value of the innovation coefficient p (ranging from 0.01 to 0.03), while keeping all other parameters unchanged, including the imitation coefficient (q), network structure, overall market size, etc. For each p coefficient, multiple simulations were performed to ensure the stability and reliability of the results.
+I used the control variable method to change only the value of the innovation coefficient p (ranging from 0.01 to 0.03), while keeping all other parameters unchanged, including the imitation coefficient (q), network structure (q=0.3, proportion of innovators=0.01, proportion of influencers=0.1, N=1000), overall market size, etc. For each p coefficient, multiple simulations were performed to ensure the stability and reliability of the results.